microsoft/ML-For-Beginners/2-Regression/2-Data/README.md

     ```

-   ✅ Feel free to print any data you'd like to check: `print(month)` for example.
+   ✅ Feel free to print any data you'd like to check using `print(month)`.

-1. Now, append your converted data into a fresh Pandas dataframe:
+2. Now, copy your converted data into a fresh Pandas dataframe:

     ```python
     new_pumpkins = pd.DataFrame({'Month': month, 'Package': pumpkins['Package'], 'Low Price': pumpkins['Low Price'],'High Price': pumpkins['High Price'], 'Price': price})